NorthernMechatronics/nmsdk/README.md

     - LORAMAC

 ### Build
-* Define the following variables: NM_SDK, AMBIQ_SDK, FREERTOS, CORDIO

 * Type `make` for release and `make DEBUG=1` for debug.
+* Note that in the release configuration, the Ambiq's HAL API validation and parameter checking are disabled.